maurymarkowitz/RetroBASIC/README.md

 `--upper-case`, `-u`: force input to upper-case, basically like using caps lock
 `--array-base`, `-a`: set base index for arrays, normally 1 but some dialects use 0
 `--tabs`, `-t`: set the number of spaces for comma-separated items, defaults to 10
-`--goto-next`, `-g`: if a branch targets a non-existant line, should it go to the next line? normally false
+`--goto-next`, `-g`: if a branch targets a non-existant line, should it go to the next line or error? normally false, an error
 `--random`, `-r`: seed the random number generator
 `--output-file`, `-o`: redirect PRINT to the named file
 `--input-file`, `-i`: redirect INPUT from the named file, one INPUT value per line

 ## Building RetroBASIC

 The RetroBASIC interpreter is written for lex/yacc/c and is normally compiled with flex/bison.
 It has a single non-standard dependancy; it uses GLib for string, list and tree suppport.
-It should compile on any platform with GLib, and has been tested on macOS (native) and Windows (with Cygwin).
+It should compile on any platform with GLib, and has been tested on macOS and Windows using Cygwin.

 A sample Xcode project is included, as well as a basic makefile.
 If anyone would like to contribute a VS project, it would be greatly appeciated.

 ## Missing features and Erata

+A complete list is maintained in the TODO file, but here are some important limitations:

+* INPUT statements with multiple values currently have to be entered with return/enter between each value, spaces do not work.
+* DEF FNx does not parse local values for parameters, the global values are used.
+This means constants do not work.
+* The system does not support "immediate mode" (command line) input.
+It is not supposed to.
+* Variable names are currently limited to two characters, which is needed to support "crunched" statements without spaces in MS style.
+* String "slicing" as seen in HP, Atari and Apple *et all* is not yet supported, but this is an important feature to add.
+* LIST, LOAD and SAVE are currently not implemented, in keeping with the use-case.
 * File I/O is not supported, commands like OPEN will be parsed but have no effect.
-* LIST is not supported.
-* DEF FNx does not parse "local" values for paramters, the global versions are used.
-* INPUT statements with multiple values currently have to be entered with return/enter between each value.
 * POKE does nothing, PEEK returns zero.
-* String "slicing" as seen in HP, Atari and Integer is not yet supported, but this is an important feature to add.
-* LIST, LOAD and SAVE are currently not implemented, in keeping with the use-case.
-* Variable names are currently limited to two characters, which is needed to support "crunched" statements without spaces in MS style.
-* The system does not support "immediate mode" (command line) input.
-It is not supposed to.